2iStudio/PhotoMover/README.md

 *CAUTION*
 This software is windows form application which made with Visual Studio and **you need .NET 6.0**

+Please use this at your own lisk.
 Then, I'm beginner of programing and not good English speaker.

 So, when you notice the bug, not good English or anything, please let me it on twitter(@2iStudio048)